Luis Robert Player Props: White Sox vs. Twins

 Luis Robert At The Plate

-- Robert has six doubles, five home runs and six walks while batting .216.
+- Robert is batting .217 with six doubles, six home runs and six walks.

-- In 55.2% of his 29 games this season, Robert has picked up at least one hit.
-He's also had six multi-hit games.
+- Robert has picked up a hit in 56.7% of his 30 games this year, with more than one hit in 20.0% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.